Serra da Bocaina National Park

 Serra da Bocaina National Park is a national park of Brazil.
-It is located at the border between the states of Rio de Janeiro and São Paulo in southeastern Brazil.
+It straddles the border of the states of Rio de Janeiro and São Paulo in southeastern Brazil.
+Roughly 60% of its territory sits within the state of Rio de Janeiro, while the remaining 40% lies within São Paulo.

 Location

-Created by Federal Decree in 1971, the park comprises an area of approximately 104000 ha and a significant biodiversity.
+Created by Federal Decree in 1971, the park comprises an area of approximately 104000 ha and features significant biodiversity.
 The park headquarters is located in São José do Barreiro, the State of São Paulo.
 It is administered by the Chico Mendes Institute for Biodiversity Conservation (ICMBio).

 It is estimated that 60% of the vegetation is composed of native Atlantic Forest, and the rest is forest regenerated (secondary) for over 30 years.

-The highest point is Pico do Tira o Chapéu, which reaches 2088 m above sea level, one of the highest points of the State of São Paulo.
+The highest point is Pico do Tira o Chapéu, which at 2088 m above sea level is one of the highest points of the State of São Paulo.

 The park is part of the 221754 ha Bocaina Mosaic, created in 2006.

 Biota

 Among the species of flora are pines, cedars, trumpet trees, palm trees and bromeliads.
 Among the fauna of the park are cats, sloths, deer, monkeys, snakes and birds.

 A number of amphibians are only known from the park and its buffer area: Brachycephalus vertebralis, Ischnocnema pusilla, Bokermannohyla ahenea, Bokermannohyla clepsydra, Scinax ariadne, Megaelosia bocainensis, Physalaemus barrioi, and Paratelmatobius gaigeae.